 Other Projects Development of Four Lead Strategies The development of a lead strategy aligned to each theme of the Community Plan: Community, Environment, Economy and Places & Spaces.
 The strategies will articulate our priorities and aspirations to support the delivery of our Community Plan Towards 2050.
-Active Ageing Strategy The 2025-26 Active Ageing Project will fund a series of initiatives developed in consultation with Council's Active Ageing Alliance which foster inclusion of older people, social connections, participation in community life, and retaining Council's Age Friendly City status.
-50,000 The development of a lead strategy aligned to each theme of the Community Plan: Community, Environment, Economy and Places & Spaces.
-The strategies will articulate our priorities and aspirations to support the delivery of our Community Plan Towards 2050.
-Active Ageing Strategy The 2025-26 Active Ageing Project will fund a series of initiatives developed in consultation with Council's Active Ageing Alliance which foster inclusion of older people, social 50,000 The 2025-26 Active Ageing Project will fund a series of initiatives developed in consultation with Council's Active Ageing Alliance which foster inclusion of older people, social 20,000 Clarence Park Community Centre Partnership Agreement An annual contribution to support "The Shed Program" at the Clarence Park Community Centre and contribute to the salary of the Shed Coordinator.
+50,000 Active Ageing Strategy The 2025-26 Active Ageing Project will fund a series of initiatives developed in consultation with Council's Active Ageing Alliance which foster inclusion of older people, social connections, participation in community life, and retaining Council's Age Friendly City status.
+20,000 Clarence Park Community Centre Partnership Agreement An annual contribution to support "The Shed Program" at the Clarence Park Community Centre and contribute to the salary of the Shed Coordinator.
 15,000 Cultural Mapping (Year 1 of 2) Cultural Mapping aims to enhance our understanding of our collective history, strengthen connections with Aboriginal and Torres Strait Islander communities, and inform future programming and place naming.
 It is a key action in the Cultural Plan 2021-2026 and the Reflect Reconciliation Plan.
 35,000 Future Caretakers - School Summit Future Caretakers is a forum series for young people addressing key global megatrends and inspiring local engagement.
 Successful past events covered Wellbeing, AI, and community citizenship.
 The School Summit Series will involve 100 Year 10 students from 7 schools, engaging in discussions on five megatrends.
 20,000 Highgate & Malvern Local Area Traffic Management Plan A study to deliver an evidence based LATM Plan for the Highgate and Malvern local areas, bounded by Wattle Street, Fullarton Road, Cross Road and Unley Road.
 The study will consider a holistic approach to identifying and addressing transport matters including vehicular volumes and speeds, on-street parking, walking and cycling, and other safety matters.
 50,000 Unley Parking Management Implementation Plan Year 2 Implementation of the Year 2 priorities contained within the Unley Parking Management Plan which was adopted in 2024.
 The Plan provides a framework for Council to effectively and efficiently manage on-street parking City-wide for residents, businesses, and visitors.
 35,000 Royal Adelaide Show Traffic Management Council's financial contribution to the cost of traffic management for the 2025 Royal Adelaide Show.
 27,200 TechnologyOne Property and Rating (Year 2 of 2) To complete the implementation of the TechnologyOne Property and Rating platform that supports the following functions of Council: Rating, accounts receivable, regulatory, building and planning, customer experience (including customer requests), and name and address register.
 800,000 Cyber Security Improvement Program Resourcing to support Council's cyber-security program to optimise its systems to identify, mitigate and prevent cyber security threats to the Council's information technology infrastructure.
-120,000 Total Other Projects 1,172,000 Total Operating Projects 2 ,267,200
+120,000 Total Other Projects 1,172,000 Total Operating Projects 2,312,200